tscircuit/cli/README.md

 # browser preview
 tsci dev ./path/to/file.tsx

-# Clone a snippet from the registry
+# Clone a package from the registry
-tsci clone author/snippetName
+tsci clone author/packageName

 # Add a component from tscircuit.com
 tsci add author/component-name
 ```

-> Note: The snippets CLI uses the same configuration files as the [@tscircuit/cli](https://github.com/tscircuit/cli), so you may need to also install `npm install -g @tscircuit/cli` and run `tsci login` to authenticate!
+> Note: The packages CLI uses the same configuration files as the [@tscircuit/cli](https://github.com/tscircuit/cli), so you may need to also install `npm install -g @tscircuit/cli` and run `tsci login` to authenticate!

 ## Installation